You must to Register, or Create Account

 • COVID-19

-Group purchase with discount structure is available for groups of 25 or more.
+Group purchase with discount structure is available for groups of five or more.
 There are no refunds and no transfers.
+Visit the FAQs to know more about the discount offered.

 Objectives

-• Demonstrate how to effectively manage an Infection Prevention and Control Program within my health care setting
+• Demonstrate how to effectively manage an Infection Prevention and Control Program within a nursing or assisted living facility

 • Convey to staff effective strategies to prevent infections